Go To Namecheap.com

 2. Wildcard Certificates for Websites with Subdomains

 Wildcard certificates are appropriate for large organizations that have each department as a subdomain.
-With a WildCard certificate, you protect both your primary domain name along with all subdomains of the domain.
+With a WildCard certificate, you protect both your primary domain name and all subdomains of the domain.

 For example, a Wildcard certificate issued to *.mydomain.com can be used to secure any or all of the following hostnames: